kane-armstrong/simple-adventure/README.md

 [![CodeFactor](https://www.codefactor.io/repository/github/kane-armstrong/simple-adventure/badge)](https://www.codefactor.io/repository/github/kane-armstrong/simple-adventure)

 This repository contains the source code for a simple toy project using CQRS and event sourcing.

-The scope for this project is:

-* Create an API-driven application for managing verterinary appointments for canine companions
+I've built it to stretch muscles I haven't used for a while, to try out new stuff, and possibly generate some content for my own future reference.

+Some of the stuff demonstrated in this codebase:

-* Use event sourcing and CQRS for persistence
+* Event sourcing and CQRS (separate read/write stores)
-* Provision a Kubernetes cluster in Azure
+* Entity Framework Core
+* Rich(er than usual) domain models
+* Integration (aka functional or component) testing
+* Unit testing
+* Running the API in docker and docker compose
+* Running tests in docker and docker compose
-* Package and deploy the application to the cluster
+* Using Pulumi to generate both Azure resources and to manage/deploy to a Kubernetes cluster
-* Include both unit and integration tests

-Additional work that isn't in scope but may be done anyway:
+Some of the stuff I'd like to add to this codebase:

-* Authentication
+* Authentication (probably using Identity Server)
-* Automated build/deploy of both infrastructure and code using Azure DevOps
+* Automated build/deploy of both infrastructure and code using Azure DevOps and/or GitHub actions
-* Switch from Azure to AWS

-## Motivation

-It has been a while since I got to use all of the muscles required by this project, and this is an opportunity to work them.
+* Model more of what happens at a practice than just scheduling appointments (i.e. implement a microservices architecture)
+* Create a couple of different user interfaces (a public facing one and an internal one, in different stacks e.g. React, Blazor)

 ## Local Development

-Install the latest .NET Core 3.1 SDK
+This project targets .NET 5.0.
+At the time of writing, you'll need the [latest SDK](https://dotnet.microsoft.com/download/dotnet/5.0) installed (I'm using preview7) and you'll need to use [Visual Studio Preview](https://visualstudio.microsoft.com/vs/preview/).

 ### Using Docker